douaeelh2/Java-Doc/README.md

        }

      ```
- In this example, a `Car` is composed of an Engine.
-The Engine object is created along with the Car object and cannot exist independently.
-If the Car object is destroyed, the Engine object is also destroyed.
+ In this example, a `Car` is composed of an `Engine`.
+The Engine object is created along with the `Car` object and cannot exist independently.
+If the `Car` object is destroyed, the `Engine` object is also destroyed.